tpujianto/location-intelligence/content/posts/into-python.md

 ---

 TO DO:
-- how do you specify a list, etc
-- how do you edit a list, etc
-- cover sets not tuples
+- Provide typical use cases for everything covered
+- Add hyperlinks
+- Add further reading

+\
 In this first post related to Python programming I am going to start by answering perhaps the most common question asked by individuals new to writing code: "What can I do with Python?".
 The breadth of things you can do coding Python, is what makes the language typically appear in [top 5 programming languages for developers](https://insights.stackoverflow.com/survey/2019#most-popular-technologies).
 From creating a machine learning model that predicts building energy consumption, creating a stock trading platform, to developing desktop games, Python is a highly versatile, general purpose programming language used by many of the top global technology firms.
 This post will go over some of the fundamental concepts inherent to Python, that are essential to fully grasp later more complex tutorials.

 There are a few key concepts that are common to all [object oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) languages, variables, operators, and data structures.
 Thankfully, although these concepts might seem highly abstract at first, they are fairly easy to grasp in the Python language, as opposed to something like C++ or Scala.
-Each of the aforementioned concepts are outlined in sections below.
+Each of the aforementioned concepts are outlined in sections below.<br>

 ----

 ### Variables

+\
 A variable in python can be thought of as a bucket to contain data or as a way to attach a name to an object.
 And attaching a name to an object (or filling a bucket) is done with a simple "=" sign.

 ```